javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 ### "Default" alias

-The "default" word is a kind of "alias" for the default export, for scenarios when we need to reference it somehow.
+The "default" keyword is used as an "alias" for the default export, for standalone exports and other scenarios when we need to reference it.

-For example, if we already have a function declared, that's how to `export default` it:
+For example, if we already have a function declared, that's how to `export default` it (separately from the definition):

 ```js
 function sayHi(user) {